Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/brainstorm.typ

 #pro-con(
   name: "Four-bar",
-  image: image("brainstorm/Brainstorm_ four bar.excalidraw.svg"),
+  image: image("brainstorm/four-bar-redirect-mech.excalidraw.svg"),
   description: [
-    Similar to the six-bar design, the ring can be redirected into the four-bar by reversing the intake’s direction.
+    Similar to the six-bar design, the ring can be redirected into the four-bar by reversing the intake's direction.
 The four-bar can lift laterally to place the ring on a stake.
   ],
   pros: [
     - *Simplicity* - The four-bar is a common lifting mechanism in robotics.
 Some of the experienced builders know how to build one.